bcronje/docs/docs/tutorials/how-to-update-enclave-on-your-synology-nas-drive.md

 ## 2. Download the latest image

-Next, using the search box on the `Registry` tab of the Docker app, search for the `enclavenetworks/enclave` image download it from the container registry.
+Next, using the search box on the `Registry` tab of the Docker app, search for the `enclavenetworks/enclave` image and download it from the container registry.
 If you're prompted to choose a tag, select `latest`.
-You may be interested to know that the Enclave images are hosted on [here](https://hub.docker.com/r/enclavenetworks/enclave) on the Docker hub website.
+You may be interested to know that the Enclave images are hosted [here](https://hub.docker.com/r/enclavenetworks/enclave) on the Docker hub website.

 ![Download the latest version of Enclave using the latest tag](/images/guides/synology-nas/synology-update-enclave-select-tag.png)